Gualberto-Vannini/skeleton/README.md

 For debugging, we use [React Native Debugger](https://github.com/jhen0409/react-native-debugger).
 After this has been installed, open the debugger and run the app.
 You should see the JavaScript logs appear in the debugger console.
 You can execute and runs using the shortcut `⌘ + D`.

-## Testing

-Our linter runs on a pre-commit hook and both linting and testing run when pull requests are created as part of our continuous integration with GitHub Actions.

-To run the linter manually run

-`yarn lint`.